Skip to Content Top

 While these deer species can be considered pests under certain circumstances, they also play essential roles in ecosystems and have cultural and ecological significance.
 Effective deer management typically involves a combination of strategies such as hunting, fencing, and habitat modification to address conflicts and maintain a balance between deer populations and their environments while minimizing damage and safety risks.

-Where Do Deer Live?
+Where Are Deer Found?

 • Forests: Deer are commonly associated with forested habitats, including temperate and boreal forests.
 They utilize forests for cover, as well as a source of browse, including leaves, twigs, and buds from trees and shrubs.
 Forested areas provide shelter and protection from predators, making them essential for deer survival.